HooK81/react-protected-text/README.md

 - Internet Explorer 11

 ## Disclaimer
 This solution will work while crawler does not detect it.
-Technicaly is it still possible de retrieve whole text but the component make it harder.
+Technicaly is it still possible to retrieve whole text but the component makes it harder.

 ## License